How Much Does Tree Removal Cost In Toronto?

 • Insurance and safety planning

-• Equipment such as chipper, ropes, and possibly bucket truck
+• Equipment such as chippers, ropes, saws, and possibly a bucket truck

-If the tree is small, open, and simple, the job is quick.
-If it is large, leaning, decayed, or squeezed between houses under power lines, the job becomes more complex, and the cost rises.
+If the tree is small, open, and simple, the job is usually quicker.
+If it is large, leaning, decayed, storm damaged, or squeezed between houses under power lines, the job becomes more complex, and the cost rises.

 What Affects Tree Removal Cost The Most